 CZII CryoET Object Identification

 The CZII CryoET Object Identification Challenge, hosted on Kaggle from November 2024 to February 2025, was a machine learning competition focused on automating the detection of protein complexes in cryo-electron tomography (cryoET) data.
-This competition addressed a critical bottleneck in structural biology research by developing algorithms to accurately identify and annotate multiple types of protein complexes in 3D tomographic volumes.
+Published in Nature Methods (Peck et al., 2025), this competition addressed a critical bottleneck in structural biology research by developing algorithms to accurately identify and annotate multiple types of protein complexes in 3D tomographic volumes.

 More on the Kaggle page